shadow/tgen/doc/Tools-Setup.md

 This will save new PDFs containing several graphs in the current directory.
 Depending on the data that was analyzed, the graphs may include:

-- Number of transfer AUTH errors, each client
+- Time to download first byte of transfer, across all transfers
-- Number of transfer PROXY errors, each client
+- Time to download last byte of transfer, across all transfers
-- Number of transfer AUTH errors, all clients over time
+- Median time to download last byte of transfer, per client
-- Number of transfer PROXY errors, all clients over time
+- Mean time to download last byte of transfer, per client
-- Bytes transferred before AUTH error, all downloads
+- Max time to download last byte of transfer, per client
-- Bytes transferred before PROXY error, all downloads
+- Number of transfer successes, per client
-- Median bytes transferred before AUTH error, each client
+- Number of transfer errors, per client
-- Median bytes transferred before PROXY error, each client
+- Bytes transferred before error, across all transfers with error
-- Mean bytes transferred before AUTH error, each client
+- Median bytes transferred before error, per client
-- Mean bytes transferred before PROXY error, each client
+- Mean bytes transferred before error, per client